 How do you complete your profile?

-To fetch your PCI against the universities, you need to first complete your profile as it is through the details you input, the GLAP will calculate your compatibility with the university.
+You need to first complete your profile as it is through the details you input, the GLAP will calculate your compatibility with the university.

 You profile completion will run through 5 essential stages.
-They are personal details, education, Work experience details, Exam score and preferences.
+They are personal details, education, work experience details, exam score and preferences.

 Here’s a step by step procedure on how to complete your profile in GLAP: